 3.)
 You can purchase credit

 If you don’t have credit, and can’t earn credit, there may be another option depending where you live.
 It may be able to get more water for a project when buying, selling or improving a home by purchasing the water.
 There are several private sources with water credit for sale (again, contact MPWMD first).
 For example, if you live within the Carmel River Watershed, there is water available for purchase through the Malpaso Water Company.
 Minimum purchase is $24,000 for 10 fixture units — enough to do a full 1-bath home with kitchen and laundry.
-There are also entitlements in the Seaside and Sand City areas, and Pacific Grove is working on freeing up some water for potential purchase.
+There are also entitlements in the Seaside and Sand City areas.

 Whether you are buying a home, listing your home for sale on the market, or looking to do a home-improvement project, keep in mind the importance of water usage rights on the Monterey Peninsula.
 Your real estate agent should keep you informed about water issues, and should order the water inspection from MPWMD for you whenever considering a potential transaction.